 TiVo Stream App

 Unique to the TiVo Stream 4K is the TiVo stream app.
-Unlike most apps and custom launchers, you can’t install it on other devices, or sideload it from sites like APKMirror.com.
+Unlike most apps and custom launchers, you can’t install it on other devices or sideload it from sites like APKMirror.com.

-It’s a front-end only, that curates content from all of your streaming services, as well as live-TV sources like Sling TV, IMDb TV, Pluto TV and more.
 Being a front-end, movies and TV shows are played in the service’s native apps.

 For example, if you scroll through the integrated TV guide and find a show you want to watch, it’ll open Sling TV to play the video.

-TiVo Stream has trending & recommended videos, like most apps.
 What makes it different than, say, the recommended content on Google or Amazon’s Fire OS is that TiVo Stream gives you the option of which service you want to watch it on.

 If it’s available on more than one service, YOU get to choose which one to watch it on.
-It’s got a good mix of free and paid content, but it recommend content that I needed to purchase, more than I’d like.

-I suspect that has to do more with Google’s requirements, and not any hesitation by TiVo.
+I suspect that has to do more with Google’s requirements and not any hesitation by TiVo.
 Still, it feels like a missed opportunity.

 TiVo Stream 4K: Video Performance

-Normally I only get to use a new streaming device for maybe a week before writing a review.
-Because of my publishing schedule for this site, I got to test the TiVo Stream 4K for three weeks, so I could get a good idea of what it’s like to live with this device long-term.
+Because of my publishing schedule for this site, I got to test the TiVo Stream 4K for three weeks to get a good idea of what it’s like to live with this device long-term.

 YouTube